likemcode/Projecto-API/Projets/README.md

 5. Submit a pull request on GitHub.

 Please make sure to follow the existing code style and include tests for your changes.

-## License

-The Project Name API is open source and released under the [MIT License](https://opensource.org/licenses/MIT).

 ## Contact